The Ultimate Guide to Data-Driven Marketing and Its Benefits

 - Enabling messages to be sent at the right time

 - Helping you choose the right communication platform & format

-- Specific – The goal should be as specific as possible.
+- Specific — as specific as possible.

-- Achievable – The goal should be achievable, not impossible.
-Marketers should outline a reasonable strategy to accomplish their goals.
+- Achievable — marketers should outline a reasonable strategy to accomplish their goals.

 Marketers should know the specific audience they want to reach to achieve their goals.
 Targeting all people is not only ineffective but also expensive.
 That’s why you need to narrow it down to a specific group of people who are most likely to convert or take the desired action to bring you a step closer to your goal.